 After a day of exploration, you’re bound to work up an appetite, and while dining options abound in downtown Honolulu, the upscale STRIPSTEAK is a top choice.
 Thick, juicy cuts of American, Australian, and Japanese beef are the stars here—first slow-poached in butter, then seared to perfection—along with fresh seafood that’s showcased in such delicious dishes as the Kona lobster pot pie, sake and hamachi poke, and ahi crudo.
 (Bonuses include an international wine list, local brews, and innovative libations.) .

 If you’re craving something a little less refined, head to The Street Food Hall.
 Don’t be fooled—this is no ordinary food court.
 Spanning 6,900 square feet, The Street features a varied collection of chef-driven restaurant concepts ranging from Tokyo-style ramen, to Egyptian comfort fare, to global barbecue.
 Visitors can also get merry with an array of thirst-quenchers such as craft beers, creative tiki cocktails, and tasty wines.
-To celebrate its one-year anniversary, The Street will unveil new stations by award-winning Mexican chef Hugo Ortega and acclaimed husband-and-wife-team Wade and Michelle Ueoka in late 2018. .
+To celebrate its one-year anniversary, The Street recently unveiled new stations by award-winning Mexican chef Hugo Ortega and acclaimed husband-and-wife-team Wade and Michelle Ueoka. .